Hale Moani

 A remark notes there are 'only five units per floor,' and property data shows at least 15 floors with residential units, implying about 75 units in the building.
 Because no listing explicitly states the total number of units, this is an informed estimate rather than a directly confirmed figure.

-I searched for numeric ownership language like "80% owner occupied" as well as qualitative phrases such as "majority owner occupied" or "highly owner occupied."
-The remarks do not mention owner occupancy at all, so the current value of 48.00 is kept by default with low confidence.
+I searched for numeric statements such as "80% owner occupied" and qualitative descriptions such as "majority owner occupied" or "highly owner occupied."
+No such evidence was found, so the current value of 48.00% is retained with low confidence.

-I looked for explicit elevator counts such as "2 elevators," "multiple elevators," or similar wording.
-The remarks only confirm elevator access, which supports the current value of 1 but does not justify changing it.
-Given the building context and lack of contrary evidence, the current value is retained at low confidence.
+I searched for explicit counts such as "2 elevators," "4 elevators," "multiple elevators," or similar wording.
+The remarks confirm elevator access but provide no count, so the current value of 1 is retained with low confidence.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.